-- Place the griddle on the medium flame for heating.
-Dust each circular disc with wheat flour, and make circular roti with rolling pin.
+- Place the griddle on a medium flame for heating.
+Dust each circular disc with wheat flour, and make circular roti with a rolling pin.

-- While rolling roti halfway, if usually need to dust it more wheat flour.
+- While rolling roti halfway, if usually need to dust it with more wheat flour.

 - Lift roti and apply dusted wheat flour on the surface underneath.
-Then place the roti on the board agian.
-Make sure same surface is on the top.
-Protip: The action allow even distribution of flour on all surfaces.
+Then place the roti on the board again.
+Make sure the same surface is on the top.
+Protip: The action allows the even distribution of flour on all surfaces.

 - Now, the roti won't stick and continue rolling until it reaches desired size and thickness.
 Protip: Usually, rolling roti and cooking is simultaneous action.
-But as a newbie you can either ask someone else to cook while you roll chapti.
-Or work in batches, that is roll 6-5 roti and spread on a tray.
+But as a newbie, you can either ask someone else to cook while you roll chapti.
+Or work in batches, that is roll 6-5 roti and spread them on a tray.
 A little overlapping is ok.
 The rotis won't stick.
-Cook these roti, then roll another set of 5-6 roti and cook them.)
-You'll soon master enough to work simultaneausly without burning roti.
+Cook this roti, then roll another set of 5-6 roti and cook them.)
+You'll soon master enough to work simultaneously without burning roti.

-- Place the roti on hot girdle, flip the roti after 3-4 sec.
+- Place the roti on the hot girdle, and flip the roti after 3-4 sec.
 We want this 1st side to be undercooked.
-Cook on medium high heat.
+Cook on medium-high heat.

-- Now, cook the first side of roti completely until color changes and see some brown spots. ( if you see black spots, reduce heat.)
+- Now, cook the first side of the roti completely until the color changes and see some brown spots. ( if you see black spots, reduce heat.)

-- Transfer on the plate in the hot pot and smear little on the top.
-Continue making roti and placing one on top of other.
-Until you have neat pile of roti.
-(For storing: See tips section in the beginning of the post.)
+- Transfer to the plate in the hot pot and smear a little on the top.
+Continue making roti and placing one on top of the other.
+Until you have a neat pile of roti.
+(For storing: See the tips section at the beginning of the post.)